-Envoys from the five permanent members of the U.N.
-Security Council -- Britain, China, France, Russia and the United States -- are discussing a possible resolution for securing and dismantling Syria's chemical weapons.
+Meanwhile, envoys from the five permanent members of the U.N.
+Security Council -- Britain, China, France, Russia and the United States -- plan to discuss a French and U.S. resolution about quick implementation of the Russian plan.

-Russia has already said it will block any attempt to include the potential use of military force against Syria to ensure it complies with any order.
+Russia has already said it will block any attempt to include the potential use of military force against Syria to ensure its compliance.